bazelbuild/rules_python/README.md

 #### Setup `requirements.txt`

 While `rules_python_external` **does not** require a _transitively-closed_ `requirements.txt` file, it is recommended.
-But if you want to just have top-level packages listed, that works.
+But if you want to just have top-level packages listed, that also will work.

 Transitively-closed requirements specs are very tedious to produce and maintain manually.
 To automate the process we recommend [`pip-compile` from `jazzband/pip-tools`](https://github.com/jazzband/pip-tools#example-usage-for-pip-compile).